-Explore, Experience, Discover
+Explore, Experience, Create

 Frequently Asked Questions

 Wheaton Arts and Cultural Center (“WheatonArts”), founded as Wheaton Village in 1968, is a nonprofit 501(c)(3) organization with a mission to engage artists and audiences in an evolving exploration of creativity.
 The mission will be advanced through the interpretation of collections and exhibitions; education initiatives and culturally diverse public programs; residencies and other opportunities for artists.
-With a history spanning four decades, WheatonArts has earned regional, national and international recognition for its unique collections and programs.
+With a history spanning five decades, WheatonArts has earned regional, national and international recognition for its unique collections and programs.
 The Museum of American Glass is at the heart of the Center, housing the most comprehensive collection of glass produced in America.
-Located in Millville, center of the nation’s first glass industry, the Museum is one of only 8 museums in New Jersey to be accredited by the American Alliance of Museums.
+Located in Millville, the center of the nation’s first glass industry, the Museum is one of only 9 museums in New Jersey to be accredited by the American Alliance of Museums.

 It is our belief that the arts give understanding and voice to the wide range of human thought and feeling, and add immeasurably to the quality of our lives.
 We believe that the relationship between contemporary art, the artistic tradition from which it has grown, and the approachability provided by hands-on engagement, provides a doorway to the arts at a variety of educational and emotional levels.
-Creating a single site that weaves and interprets the development and coexistence of Contemporary Art, Decorative Arts, and Multi-Cultural Traditional Arts, has given us an opportunity to offer accessibility to Creativity, to a broad and diverse audience.
+Creating a single site that weaves and interprets the development and coexistence of Contemporary Art, Decorative Arts, and Multi-Cultural Traditional Arts has given us an opportunity to offer accessibility to Creativity, to a broad and diverse audience.

 Sensitivity to the need for the preservation of Southern New Jersey’s glassmaking heritage was the genesis of the organization.
 Placing this local resource within a national context is the inspiration from which we have established our role as a museum and artist community.
 The presentation of American glass history through collections, archives, a library, and exhibits, has allowed us to broaden the perspective gained by New Jersey residents and offer a resource of American Glass to a national and international audience.